mochoabuilds/-cognition-/README.md

-An Empirical Analysis of Autonomous Checkout for Neighborhood Markets
+An Empirical and Ethnographic Analysis of Autonomous Checkout

 Ochoa et la., 2020